holographicSol/OmegaFindv2/README.md

     in infinite different ways.
 And depending what your looking for may determine how you scan, and then of course what you decide to do with/about the results.
-    OmegaFindv2 is designed to run promptlessly to 'make friendly' being ran by another program that could have any intention, like security or forensic discovery for example.
+    OmegaFindv2 is designed to run promptlessly to 'make friendly' being ran by another program that could have any intention, like security or forensic analysis for example.
     Note that running this software is potentially extremely resource intensive so it is also potentially expensive to run.